nuxeo-sandbox/marketplace-nuxeo-dam-dashboard/README.md

 # Nuxeo DAM Dashboard Sample MP

-This repository is for building the Marketplace package for [the Nuxeo DAM Dashboard plugin](https://github.com/nuxeo-sandbox/nuxeo-dam-dashboard-plugin).
+This repository is for building the Nuxeo DAM Dashboard.

 This sample uses [Nuxeo Data Visualzation](https://doc.nuxeo.com/x/WZCRAQ) to present a dashboard for the Nuxeo DAM add-on.

 # Building

-You need to first build the [nuxeo-dam-dashboard-plugin](https://github.com/nuxeo-sandbox/nuxeo-dam-dashboard-plugin) project.

 Then navigate into the root folder for this project and run:

     mvn clean install

-The Marketplace package will be placed in the `marketplace/target` folder.
+The Nuxeo Package will be placed in the `marketplace/target` folder.

 # Deploying